scripting/wpIdentity/worknotes.md

+#### 2/24/25; 9:26:16 AM by DW

+I want separate events for addPost and updatePost operations.

+* Previously we were using "publish" for both events.
+So instead of calling both "publish" we'll just use the names of the functions that implement them.

+* Also want the title of the post to be included with both events.

+#### 2/23/25; 12:38:27 PM by DW

+We now log publish operations.

 #### 2/22/25; 9:08:07 AM by DW

 In readUserFile, we need to send a clear message back to the caller if the file they're looking for simply doesn't exist.
 That is not actually an error here, it happens with bookmarks.opml the first time a user signs on to WordLand.
 The change is in readUserFile.